 Even with the guidance of the Statement and the CLS, conflicts will occur in the community.
-Though challenging, these conflicts present an opportunity to advance University Housing's mission to create and sustain learning-centered residential communities.
-The special environment of University Housing allows the community to take advantage of this opportunity through an approach known as restorative practices.
+Though challenging, these conflicts present an opportunity to advance M Housing's mission to create and sustain learning-centered residential communities.
+The special environment of M Housing allows the community to take advantage of this opportunity through an approach known as restorative practices.

 The Housing Student Conduct and Conflict Resolution (HSCR) Process has been developed with the restorative justice principles in mind.
 The process strives to resolve conflicts by promoting understanding and appreciation of the community standards, encouraging residents to take responsibility for their own actions, ownership for their community, and engage with all the affected community members in the resolution.

 The HSCR process is an administrative function, and it is not subject to the same rules of civil or criminal proceedings.
 Because some of the violations of CLS or CLAM documents are also violations of the law, students may be accountable to both the legal system and the University.
 The HSCR process may be changed from time to time by the University.
 The HSCR Process and University processes will often proceed notwithstanding any civil or criminal proceeding.